 Before O’Reilly leaves, the “focus must now turn back to how to resolve” the inspector general’s conclusions about O’Reilly and the “damage he did while head of the agency,” Representative Michael Turner, an Ohio Republican, wrote in a letter dated Sept.
 21 to Army Secretary John McHugh.

 The Missile Defense Agency is responsible for developing, fielding and upgrading the nation’s ground- and sea-based missile defense programs.
 Its top contractors are Boeing Co.
-(BA), Lockheed Martin Corp.
-(LMT), Raytheon Co.
-(RTN), Northrop Grumman Corp.
-(NOC) and Orbital Sciences (ORB) Corp.
+(BA:US), Lockheed Martin Corp.
+(LMT:US), Raytheon Co.
+(RTN:US), Northrop Grumman Corp.
+(NOC:US) and Orbital Sciences (ORB:US) Corp.
 The Pentagon is seeking $7.7 billion for the agency in fiscal 2013.

 Turner heads the House Armed Services Committee’s strategic forces subcommittee, which oversees the agency.